livinin82/steamdeck-pirates-cove/README.md

 Desktop Mode is what Game Mode is installed over.
 It is the real computer behind everything.
 Built on Arch Linux with KDE Desktop Environment.
 It can be accessed through Game Mode by opening the Steam Menu and clicking **Power > Switch to Desktop**.

 ### Wine
-Wine (originally an acronym for "Wine Is Not an Emulator") is a compatibility layer capable of running Windows applications on several POS--compliant operating systems, such as Linux, macOS, & BSD.
+Wine (originally an acronym for "Wine Is Not an Emulator") is a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, macOS, & BSD.
 Instead of simulating internal Windows logic like a virtual machine or emulator, Wine translates Windows API calls into POSIX calls on-the-fly, eliminating the performance and memory penalties of other methods and allowing you to cleanly integrate Windows applications into your desktop.

 *from [WineHQ](https://www.winehq.org/)*